surveyjs/survey-creator/docs/Build-Component-Questions.md

         Survey.Serializer.addProperty("ordergrid", {
           name: "orderItems:ordergriditem[]",
           category: "general",
+          visibleIndex: 3
         });
     },
     onCreated(question) {
+      //The options parameter of this callback function is same as options property survey.onMatrixCellCreated event
+      //We need to set min/max properties for qty number question question.contentQuestion.onCellCreatedCallback = function (options) {
+        if (options.columnName == "qty") {
+            options.cellQuestion.min = 1;
+            options.cellQuestion.max = 20;
+        }
+      };
       //The options parameter of this callback function is same as options property survey.onMatrixCellValueChanged event
       //We need to set price on changing the item question.contentQuestion.onCellValueChangedCallback = function (options) {
         //If cell in column 'item' is changed if (options.columnName == "item") {
             //get price question in this row
             var priceQuestion = options.row.getQuestionByColumnName("price");
             //get item question in this row
             var itemQuestion = options.row.getQuestionByColumnName("item");
             if (!!priceQuestion && !!itemQuestion) {
               //Set price to the price question value priceQuestion.value =
                   itemQuestion.selectedItem != null
                   ? itemQuestion.selectedItem.price
                   : 0;
             }
-          }
-        };
-      //The options parameter of this callback function is same as options property survey.onMatrixCellCreated event
-      //We need to set min/max properties for qty number question question.contentQuestion.onCellCreatedCallback = function (options) {
-        if (options.columnName == "qty") {
-            options.cellQuestion.min = 1;
-            options.cellQuestion.max = 20;
         }
       };
     },